 Carefully put the puri into the hot oil and lightly press down with a round slotted ladle in a slow circular motion.

 The puri will start puffing up.
-Gently turn over to fry for a second or two and take it out.
+Gently turn over to fry for a second or two.

 Drain on paper towels and serve immediately.